 Technology and Depression

-The use of cell phones, internet and cloud-based programs has made it easier to work remotely and has changed many people’s work lives dramatically.
-The stress of having to work at evenings and weekends instead of the standard work week can start to take its toll on women’s health.
-In the study men were less affected by having to work long hours and showed fewer depressive symptoms.
+The use of cell phones, the internet, and cloud-based programs has made it easier to work remotely and has changed many people’s work lives dramatically.
+The stress of having to work evenings and weekends instead of the standard workweek can start to take its toll on women’s health.
+In the study, men were less affected by having to work long hours and showed fewer depressive symptoms.